-- 1. All windows in the slide-out room (Figure 11-3) must be closed and secured before the slide-out room is to be extended or retracted.
-Also, any loose materials or possible obstructions, such as rugs or furniture must be removed from the immediate slide-out room area. - 2.
-Make sure that the motorhome has been leveled, that the battery is fully charged and connected to the electrical system, and that the ignition switch is ON, and the engine is running before attempting to use the slide-out features. - 3.
-Verify that there are no obstructions outside, which might interfere with the operation of the slide-out room.
+1. All windows in the slide-out room (Figure 11-3) must be closed and secured before the slide-out room is to be extended or retracted.
+Also, any loose materials or possible obstructions, such as rugs or furniture, must be removed from the immediate slide-out room area.

+2. Make sure that the motorhome has been leveled, that the battery is fully charged and connected to the electrical system, and that the ignition switch is ON, and the engine is running before attempting to use the slideout features.